Daws Road: Route

 Daws Road starts at the intersection with Oaklands Road and Marion Road in Ascot Park.
 It heads east as a four-lane, dual-carriageway road.
 It goes underneath the railway bridges of the Seaford railway line, then crosses the Flinders railway line a short distance further east.
 It continues east to cross South Road.
 It ends at the intersection with Goodwood and Springbank Roads in Daw Park.

 History

 The section of Daws Road west of South Road was previously known as Sweetmans Road, with the road ending at Railway Terrace, Ascot Park.

 In 2019, the government proposed to realign the intersection of Daws and Goodwood Roads to create a new four-way intersection, eliminating the dogleg and improving traffic flow between them.
-Construction started in January 2021 and was completed four months later in April 2021, for a cost of $61 million.
+Construction started in January 2021 and was completed three months later in April 2021, for a cost of $61 million.
 Half was funded by the South Australian government and half by the Federal government.